boschresearch/NeuTraL-AD/README.md

 ## How to use

+This repo contains the code of experiments with NeuTraLAD on various data types including time series data (one-vs-rest setting), tabular data, image data (one-vs-rest setting), text data (one-vs-rest setting), and graph data (one-vs-rest setting).
-To run the experiment with NeuTraLAD on time series data (one-vs-rest setting) and tabular data, please run the command and replace \$# with available options (see below):
+Please run the command and replace \$# with available options (see below):

 ```
 python Launch_Exps.py --config-file $1 --dataset-name $2